Skip to main content

 docker compose -f docker-compose.yml up -d

-Make sure you are in the right folder, where the certs are available:
+Connect to your database to test its connectivity.
+First, make sure you are in the right folder, where the certs are available:

 ls -l ./certs/

-Use mysql or mariadb-client to connect over TLS and run tests.
+You can use mysql or mariadb-client to connect over TLS and run tests.
 For example, here are a few commands you can try out:

 1. Connect to the db: